luluzhou1/alinush.github.io/_posts/2025-03-30-schnorr-vs-ecdsa.md

 ## Disadvantages

-I can't think of anything besides the fact that Ed25519, the most popular Schnorr variant these days, does **not** actually support public key recovery, due to its hashing of the public key as part of the Fiat-Shamir transform.
+I can't think of anything else besides the fact that Ed25519, the most popular Schnorr variant these days, does **not** actually support public key recovery, due to its hashing of the public key as part of the Fiat-Shamir transform.

 Can you think of any disadvantages of **vanilla** Schnorr over **vanilla** ECDSA?